abhra2004official/Custom-MIDI-Controller/README.md

 # How it works
 - The Arduino reads the potentiometer and converts its analog reading from `0–1023` into values ranging from `0–127`.
 - The C++ program opens the Arduino's COM port using the Windows API, reads the serial data, and sends it as a MIDI Control Change message.
-- The C++ program sends MIDI Control Change (CC) messages on MIDI channel 1 using CC number 1.
+- The C++ program converts the serial value into a MIDI Control Change (CC) message and sends it on MIDI channel 1.
 - The MIDI message is sent to a virtual MIDI port created with loopMIDI(3rd party software), which allows Ableton Live(or any other DAW) to receive and map the controller.

 # Setting it up